Troubleshoot Cloud Setup

 Delayed cluster access

-To enhance security, CockroachDB Serverless uses authentication throttling tracked per proxy and per (client IP, serverless cluster) pair.
+To enhance security, CockroachDB Basic and Standard clusters use authentication throttling tracked per proxy and per (client IP, cluster) pair.
 This means if multiple login attempts fail on the same client to the same cluster (for example, due to repeated incorrect passwords or brute force attacks), access is temporarily delayed, with the wait time increasing after each attempt (up to an hour).

 Solution